LibreOffice/dictionaries/en/README_en_GB.txt

-This dictionary was initially based on a subset of the original English wordlist created by Kevin Atkinson for Pspell and Aspell, and thus is covered by his original LGPL licence.
+﻿This dictionary was initially based on a subset of the original English wordlist created by Kevin Atkinson for Pspell and Aspell, and thus is covered by his original LGPL licence.